Honoka Hayashi: AIK Fotboll

-On 16 December 2020, Hayashi signed a contract with Swedish Damallsvenskan side AIK Fotball.
-She made her debut in their pre-season tournament Stockholm Volkswagen Challenge.
-On 2 May 2021, she scored her first competitive goal for the club against Djurgårdens IF.
-On June 5, 2021, she would netted a freekick goal against Kif Örebro that would see her nominated for goal of the year by Sportbladet.
+On 16 December 2020, Hayashi signed a contract with Swedish Damallsvenskan side AIK Fotboll.
+She made her friendly debut in their pre-season tournament Stockholm Volkswagen Challenge.
+Hayashi made her league debut against Växjö on 17 April 2021.
+On 2 May 2021, she scored her first competitive goals for the club against Djurgårdens IF, scoring in the 57th, and scoring a penalty in the 79th minute.
+On June 5, 2021, she netted a freekick goal against KIF Örebro that would see her nominated for goal of the year by Sportbladet.
 In total, she made 36 appearances for the club and netted 7 goals.

 West Ham United

 On 8 September 2022, Hayashi signed a two-year-contract with West Ham United for an undisclosed fee from Swedish Damallsvenskan side AIK Fotboll.
+She made her league debut against Everton on 18 September 2022.
 She scored her first goal for the club in a 2-1 win against Aston Villa on 15 October 2022.
+On 30 June 2024, it was announced that Hayashi would leave the club when her contract expired.

+Everton

+On 24 July 2024, Hayashi signed for Everton.

 International career

 Hayashi received her first international call-up in December 2019.
+On 13 June 2023, she was included in the 23-player squad for the FIFA Women's World Cup 2023.
+She scored her first international goal in Japan's 2–1 win against Sweden in the quarterfinal.
+On 14 June 2024, she was included in the 2024 Summer Olympics squad.

+Hayashi was part of the Japan squad that won the 2025 SheBelieves Cup.